 on condition that the child takes complimentary lessons English via "extra English", with a maximum of 2 x 45 minutes weekly during the school day

-or, in case that is not sufficient, the child might benefit from extra lessons Dutch outside school hours during CCA (Co-curricular activities offered by the school).
+or, in case that is not sufficient, the child might benefit from extra lessons English outside school hours during CCA (Co-curricular activities offered by the school).
 This will be offered free of charge on the advice of the school (with a maximum duration of one school year).
-In case the parents are deciding independently from the advice given by Holland International School to follow "Extra English" lessons, the parents will bear the costs.
+In case the parents decide independently from the advice given by Holland International School to follow "Extra English" lessons, the parents will bear the costs.

 5.1.
 In certain cases, after careful evaluation of the child, the school may decide to grant admission on a temporary basis with a probationary period of 2 or 3 months, whereupon parents would be advised in writing.
 Such a probationary arrangement would be considered necessary, inter-alia, in the following instances:

-where the child's standard of comprehension of the Dutch and/or English language is considered inadequate by the school and where such inadequacy would put the child at a disadvantage if he pursues his education in the school;
+where the child's standard of comprehension of the Dutch (for the Dutch stream) or English (for the English stream) language is considered inadequate by the school and where such inadequacy would put the child at a disadvantage if he pursues his education in the school;

-where the child's ability to learn or absorb knowledge through a Dutch/British educational system is considered limited;
+where the child's ability to learn or absorb knowledge through a Dutch/English educational system is considered limited;

 for any other reason.